-While many of the objects in this document are suitable for the management of any type of network, there are some which are specific to managing Ethernet networks.
+While most of the objects in this document are suitable for the management of any type of network, there are some which are specific to managing Ethernet networks.
+These are the objects in the etherStatsTable, the etherHistoryTable, and some attributes of the filterPktStatus and capturBufferPacketStatus objects.
 The design of this MIB allows similar objects to be defined for other network types.
-It is intended that future versions of this document will define extensions for other network types such as Token Ring and FDDI.
+It is intended that future versions of this document and additional documents will define extensions for other network types such as Token Ring and FDDI.

-4.1.
+2.1.
 Remote Network Management Goals